INTERPOL

 Improper submissions often result in delay or rejection, with any opportunity for appeal.
 Strategic preparation significantly increases the likelihood of success.

-What are the chances of deleting an INTERPOL Red Notice?
+What are the chances of having an INTERPOL Red Notice deleted?

 The success rate depends entirely on the legal grounds of the case.
 Red Notices are frequently deleted where there is clear evidence of political motivation, civil-commercial disputes disguised as criminal matters, refugee status, or lack of due process guarantees.